-Load Workspace Ctrl+W

-Save Workspace N Ctrl+S

-Save Workspace As 13 Ctrl+Shift+S

-option.
-This function is useful for establishing a workspace template, possibly containing all possible layers or covering the full extent of your area of interest.
+Workspace As... option.
+This function is useful for establishing a workspace template, possibly containing all layers or covering the full extent of your area of interest.
 Any workspaces created from this template using the Save Workspace As... command will inherit all of the layers and settings from the original and can then be individually modified to reflect the requirements of a particular project or jobsite.

-Working with Imported Layers

-An important consideration when working with workspace files is that they do not actually contain the map data from any files that are imported.
+Working with Imported Layers An important consideration when working with workspace files is that they do not actually contain the map data from any files that are imported.
 Instead, the workspace records the path to the original file location as well as any edits or configuration that has been applied to this layer.
-If the path to the file location is broken, such as when you disconnect from your local network or when the file is deleted or moved to a new location, the workspace will not load correctly and an error message will be displayed.
-For this reason, workspace files should typically not be shared with other Global Mapper users, based on the assumption that the path to the included data is unique to the original computer.

-Working with Digitized Features

-Points, lines, and area features that are created using Global Mapper's Digitizer tools are stored directly in the workspace file.
+If the path to the file location is broken, such as when you disconnect from your network or when the file is deleted or moved to a new location, the workspace will not load correctly and an error message will be displayed.
+For this reason, workspace files should typically not be shared with other Global Mapper users, assuming that the path to the included data is unique to the original computer.
+Working with Digitized Features Points, lines, and area features that are created using Global Mapper's Digitizer tools are stored directly in the workspace file.
 Modifications or additions made to any imported data are similarly archived internally within the software and are only applied to the original external data using the export function.

-Global Mapper Package Files

-An efficient way to share data among Global Mapper users is to create a Global Mapper Package file (.gmp).
+Global Mapper Package Files An efficient way to share data among Global Mapper users is to create a Global Mapper Package file (.gmp).
 Unlike the aforementioned workspace format, a package file contains all of the map data from any previously imported layers and it retains all of the configuration settings and edits that were applied to these layers.
 A single Global Mapper package file can contain data in any format (raster, vector, and/or elevation) and as such, it provides an extremely efficient tool for exchanging maps and spatial data among Global Mapper users.
 Global Mapper package files also offer a simple way to create backups of important datasets that can easily be reimported in the event of a loss of the original data or hardware failure.
 For more information on exporting, see page 20.